didi/cube-ui/document/components/docs/en-US/tab-bar.md

 }
 ```

 In fact, `cube-tab-bar` can be combined with many other cube-ui's components (such as: `cube-scroll`, `cube-slide`) to make a similar effect to the layout of native apps.
-Click on the `ScrollTab Demo` or `tab-composite` example on the right to see the effect
+Click on the `ScrollTab Demo` and `tab-composite` example on the right to see the effect

 ### Props